haroonalhadisk/video-transcriber-app/Readme.md

 - Close other memory-intensive applications
 - Increase your system's swap space/virtual memory

+**Batch Processing Errors**
+- Make sure all videos in the directory are valid and not corrupted
+- Ensure sufficient disk space for audio extraction and transcription files
+- Check that your Notion API token and database ID are correct if using integration

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.